williamjsdavis/ThermoChroNN/README.md

 # Method

-One option is to view the time–temperature (t, T) path as a general function linking every time temperature T = f(t),
+One option is to view the time–temperature (t, T) path as a general function linking every time to a temperature T = f(t),

 <img src="https://render.githubusercontent.com/render/math?math=f:\mathbb{R}\rightarrow\mathbb{R}.">